Party Bus Rentals in Richmond

 Richmond party bus and charter bus rental pricing runs roughly as follows: 14-passenger Sprinter limos start at $170–$344 per hour; 15- to 20-passenger party buses range from $204–$378 per hour; 20- to 30-passenger party buses run $244–$414 per hour; 35- to 50-passenger party buses and minibuses run $294–$490 per hour; and 40- to 56-passenger charter buses typically land between $150–$300 per hour, with full-day rates from $1,200–$2,500 depending on distance and itinerary.

-Pricing shifts based on time of year, how far in advance you book, and exactly where your group is going.
-Peak demand in the East Bay spikes around prom season (April–May), summer concert season at the Greek Theatre in Berkeley, and any weekend when a major event at Oracle Park or Chase Center collides with Bay Bridge traffic.
-The fastest way to get an accurate number for your specific date and route is to call 855-275-4888 — quotes are free, all-inclusive, and available in under 30 seconds.
+Pricing shifts based on time of year, how far in advance you plan, and exactly where your group is going.
+Peak demand in the East Bay spikes around prom season (April–May), summer concert season at the Greek Theatre in Berkeley, and weekends when a major event at Oracle Park or Chase Center collides with Bay Bridge traffic.
+ABOVE PRICES ARE JUST EXAMPLES.
+These figures are not current market data, exact quotes, or guaranteed ranges.
+Your final price and vehicle options depend entirely on your specific trip details.
+To get an exact price for your trip, request an estimate online or call 855-275-4888.

 | Type of Bus | Cost Per Hour Weekdays | Cost Per Hour Weekends | Cost Per Day |